A Way Abroad Logo

 write for us!

 Zurich, Switzerland is a fascinating city.
-The people who live here are quite reserved and quiet, and the city is full of exciting intricacies and history, plus it has depth in culture.
+The people who live here are typically reserved and quiet and the city is full of exciting intricacies, history, and a deep culture.
 It was a key location in the protestant reformation, Dadaism was founded here, and it was home to artists' revolutions and subsequent riots in the early 1980s.

-Now, it is seen as a finance and tech center in the region and is not yet a very popular tourist destination, especially compared to other European cities nearby.
+Now, Zurich is seen as a finance and tech center by other European countries.
+Regardless of its steady business reputation, its not yet a very popular tourist destination, especially compared to other nearby cities.
 There really is so much to explore here so I imagine the city will only become increasingly popular for expats and tourists alike.

 Although famously pricey, living in Zurich offers a wonderful lifestyle, where you have all of the city amenities surrounded by some of the best nature and outdoor activities in the world in the nearby Alps.
 You might be able to find a similar setup in other cities in Switzerland but as the largest city in the country, you'll find the most job opportunities and the largest expat community here.